 By 1955, the company was well into production when six levels became fully constructed on the mines 100, 310, 450, 600, 750, and the 850 foot level.
 Generally the whole entire shaft operation was further experiencing shaft sinking phases when it was reaching a depth of 890 feet.
 Company officials, and its team of dedicated miners would end up opening these section up by drifts and crosscuts, with some raising procedures.
 More so the Rio Algom Mines Limited had other plans when it was now engineering its own 3,000tons per a day milling facility.
 Most of this construction phase would all be completed by January 1st 1957, when milling was now being done at the former Nordic Uranium Mine Site.
 Production from the mine was rather coming from all the levels, and a huge amount of ore was being hoisted, and stock-piled at the time.
+Underground working and drilling had also indicated ore grade sections in the basal reef particularly in the eastern parts of the mine and in a bed overlying the main reef.
+By this time it was planned to sink the 6-compartment shaft to a depth of 890 feet by December 1955, and the mine workings laid out for trackless mining using jumbo drillers and bulldozers.

 In 1960, the Six Compartment Nordic No. 1 shaft was undergoing its own expansions when the shaft was sunken to a depth of 1,331 feet.
 Development on the No. 1 shaft was being further commenced when the company's hard-working miners had now constructed 5,653 feet of drifting, 1,728 feet of crosscutting, and 16,684 feet of raising that was done.
 By the end of December, 1960, the mine it self had total development footage of 57,550 feet of drifting, 9,336 feet of crosscutting, and 92,735 feet of raising.
 At the time the company also commence its own underground diamond drilling phase of one single hole that totalled 960 feet of core sample.